Chadowo/flappy-defold/README.md

 # Flappy Defold

 Flappy Bird made in [Defold](https://defold.com/).
-Also my first game ever in this engine, so the implementation may be sloppy, I don't know yet most of the common practices and such for Defold.
+Also my first game ever in this engine, so the implementation may be sloppy.

 ## How to Load